The Driver's Guide to Texas

 In Texas, it is illegal to use a your phone while in a school zone, whether you’re texting or just making a quick phone call.
 If you need to make a call, just make sure it’s hands-free, to make sure you can stay within the law.
 Fines for getting caught on your phone are between $25 – $99 and can creep up to $200 for repeat offenders.

 Texas has had substantial criticism in the past for being one of the last states to implement distracted driving laws.
 In 2017, Governor Greg Abbott signed a bill making texting and driving illegal from September 1st.
 This will help to prevent thousands of crashes and fatal accidents due to distracted driving every year.

 Texas Driver Safety Facts

-The Texas Department of Transportation releases a yearly report which summarizes the state’s rate of highway accidents, citations, and fatalities.
-This report offers some interesting and potentially useful information, and highlights the importance of having up-to-date and comprehensive car insurance.
-Some interesting facts included in this data:
+Each year, The Texas Department of Transportation releases a report, summarizing the state’s number of highway accidents, citations and fatalities.
+The report offers some interesting and potentially useful information on trends in highway safety.
+It also serves to reinforce the importance of having good car insurance.
+Look at some of The Texas Department of Transporation’s shocking statistics: